Hansimov/SciAniLab/data-visualizations/bili-comment/ideas.md

 ---

-Animation flows:
+Animation flows: (See "ideas.pptx")

 * top 15 videos rank changes
   * cover, bar, title, acc_flr_cnt, aid, idx
 * newest video cover

 - find dominant color (color-thief-py)
-  - blur and pickup
-  - maxfilter and pick up
 - if hottest and newest is the same one
-  - the below fly to the above and combined and faded
+  - the below fly to the above, combined and faded